andydlindsay/lectures/w04d02-example/README.md

 We are going to use node-postgres (`pg`) node package to interact with our database.

-In order to connect with our database, we need to pass configuration options to the `pg` client:
+In order to connect with our database, we pass configuration options to the `pg` client:

 ```js
 const pg = require('pg');